DomWilliams0/name-needed/.planning/backlog.md

 * gradual healing and tending
 * track injury causes e.g. arrow in leg, fired by X at time Y with weapon Z
 * blood flow that can be blocked off
+* inventory system should be on top of physical body, which defines number and availability of slots
+	* e.g. parts are marked as mounting points, mounting affects the availability of other mounts (backpack (shoulder) vs briefcase (hand) vs ... skin pocket?? (wherever it is))